danmar/cppcheck/man/manual.md

 ## Using your own custom .cfg file

 You can create and use your own .cfg files for your projects.
-Use `--check-library` and `--enable=information` to get hints about what you should configure.
+Use `--check-library` to get hints about what you should configure.

 You can use the `Library Editor` in the `Cppcheck GUI` to edit configuration files.
 It is available in the `View` menu.